vadim-bk/testForFreelance/README.md

 ### Bonus tasks:

-- Add unit tests
+- Add unit tests // Implemented unit tests for Ajax (fake)
 - Add some new functionality at your discretion

 ### Please answer these questions at the end of your test work:

-- How much time does this work take for you?
+- How much time does this work take for you? // 4h
-- What would you like to improve if you have additional time?
+- What would you like to improve if you have additional time? // I would add: notifications (success/error), modal window (are you sure?) for delete action, pagination for home page, custom hooks and best styles

 ## Available Scripts